 2) The Everglades

 Probably Florida’s most well-known attraction, the Everglades is a world-famous natural wonder, and a true gem of this amazing state.
 The Everglades is a tropical wetlands system spreading south from Lake Okeechobee all the way to Florida Bay at the southern end of the peninsula.

-A trip to the Everglades is a magical experience.
+A trip to the Everglades is a magical experience and one of the unique things to do in Florida.
 The most exciting way to get the best out of an Everglades vacation is to head out into the swamps on an airboat.
 These iconic boats driven by a huge fan propeller will take you on an exciting adventure featuring mangrove swamps, extraordinary wildlife, and terrifying alligators.

 The Everglades is much more than just mangroves and ‘gators though.
 There is some stunning hiking to be done, as well as kayaking, birdwatching, and even panther spotting.
 You can also visit the Big Cypress Seminole Indian Reservation, to learn about Florida’s indigenous history and culture, and see artisans working on traditional crafts.